niplav/site/life_advice.md

 	*	Know how much you spend, on what, and what your longterm financial plan is.
-28. For some people, sometimes being able to ground out ones problems causally in the world (i.e. “Which [gears-level](https://www.lesswrong.com/posts/B7P97C27rvHPz3s9B/gears-in-understanding) processes lead to the situation I'm in, and which incentives pushed which people to create/exacerbate those problems?”) can help dissolve negative emotions around the problem.
+28. For some people, sometimes being able to ground out ones problems causally in the world (i.e. "Which [gears-level](https://www.lesswrong.com/posts/B7P97C27rvHPz3s9B/gears-in-understanding) processes lead to the situation I'm in, and which incentives pushed which people to create/exacerbate those problems?") can help dissolve negative emotions around the problem.
 	*	Related: Modeling other people as causal systems plays into this very well